 Canons of Construction

 The Canons of Construction newspaper is published by the Faculty of Law students.
 Its mandate is to inform and entertain the university legal community.
-We print monthly issues providing information about all aspects of the legal community, as well as a variety of other topics, including politics, pop culture, news and sports.
-For more information, please email the newspaper or visit our website.
+We print monthly issues providing information about all aspects of the legal community, as well as a variety of other topics, including politics, pop culture, news, and sports.

 Environmental Law Students’ Association